-Produce Research, Statistics, and General Information about the Arts for the Benefit of the Arts Sector and Beyond.
+Generate Knowledge and Information about the Arts for the Benefit of the Arts Sector and Beyond.

-In addition to supporting leadership training and skills development within the wider arts sector, the NEA builds capacity for arts organizations through research and evaluation.
+Apart from supporting leadership training and skills development within the wider arts sector, the NEA builds capacity for arts organizations through research and evaluation.
 Evidence-based practice guides, literature reviews, and statistical reports can assist arts organizations in more equitably serving the American public.
 The NEA also supports studies about the value and impact of the arts to individuals.
 This category of research can boost public recognition of the arts' benefits for society-thus validating the work of artists and arts organizations in terms meaningful to funders, policymakers, and cross-sectoral partners.

-Beyond using research and evaluation to measure the arts' impacts, or to promote effective practices in the arts, the NEA communicates constantly with the arts and cultural sector and the general public about a range of topics, themes, programs, and opportunities in the arts.
-The NEA's Office of Public Affairs publishes this content on traditional and social media platforms, facilitates interviews between NEA staff and media outlets to further promote the arts, and supports convenings, speeches, and other events featuring the NEA.
-The NEA's website carries up-to-date information and resources for audiences and organizations from all backgrounds.
+Beyond using research and evaluation to measure the arts' impacts, or to promote effective practices in the arts, the NEA communicates constantly with the general public about a range of topics, themes, programs, and opportunities in the arts.
+The NEA's Office of Public Affairs publishes this content on traditional and social media platforms, facilitates interviews between NEA staff and media outlets to further promote the arts, and supports speeches and events featuring the NEA.
+The NEA's website carries up-to-date information and resources serving people and organizations from all backgrounds.

-Office of Research & Analysis Office of Public Affairs
+Research & Analysis Public Affairs Innovation